- WHOOP 101

 People don’t always need 8 hours of sleep every night.
 Sleep needs vary from person to person, and from night to night.
-Learn More: 12 Sleep Myths Debunked, One That May Be True Based on your previous sleep and what you do during the day, the WHOOP Sleep Coach calculates exactly how much sleep your body needs each night.
+Learn More: 12 Sleep Myths Debunked, One That May Be True Based on your previous sleep and what you do during the day, the WHOOP Sleep Planner calculates exactly how much sleep your body needs each night.
 Learn More: Factors That Affect Your Personal Sleep Need Here are just a few of the many reasons why it’s important to get enough sleep:

 - Greater cognitive functioning and impulse control